-The DA has means to monitor program compliance for providers that aligns with the waiver provider agreement.
-The DA utilizes various electronic reports, generated on a monthly basis, or as needed, which directly relate to the performance measures identified in the approved waiver.
-Each negative finding is investigated by the appropriate team within DA to intervene and monitor the issue through resolution.
-If existing documentation does not indicate resolution, the appropriate DA team will initiate consequences to the provider that may include but are not limited to informal actions, formal warning, corrective action plan, or decertification.

-Any provider decertified as a result of non-compliance with the provider agreement, and/or failing to complete corrective actions, will be notified of the decision, and of his/her right to appeal.
+Various discovery activities conducted by the Division of Aging (DA) may lead to the identification of areas of non-compliance with the waiver provider agreement.
+The DA utilizes various electronic reports, generated on a monthly basis, which directly relate to the performance measures identified in the approved waiver.
+Each negative finding is individually researched by the DA to determine if the problem or issue has been resolved.
+If existing documentation does not indicate resolution, DA personnel initiate corrective actions.
+Corrective actions vary according to the scope and severity of the identified problem.
+In some cases, informal actions, such as verifying that remediation actions have been taken, may be sufficient to deem the problem resolved.
+In other situations more formal actions may be taken.
+This may consist of a written corrective action plan (CAP), or a referral to the State Department of Health.
+The DA is responsible for verifying that corrective actions are completed.
+Any provider decertified as a result of non-compliance with the provider agreement, and/or failing to complete corrective actions, will be notified of the decision, and of their right to appeal.
 Documentation of all corrective actions taken with providers will be maintained in the operating agency's Provider Database.
-Prior to taking action to suspend or terminate a provider alternative service options will be provided to any affected participants through their care manager.
+Prior to taking action to suspend or terminate a provider alternative service options will be provided to any affected participants through their Care Manager.

 C.1 and C.3: Indiana requires all new waiver provider-applicants to submit documentation verifying that they meet the criteria and qualifications to provide services prior to allowing them to enroll with the fiscal intermediary (FI).
 The process in place effectively prevents provider-applicants from providing waiver services prior to approval and enrollment.
-In the event a provider became enrolled and initiated delivery of waiver services prior to approval by the DA, the DA would instruct the fiscal intermediary (FI) to deny any claim relating to waiver service provision, and dis-enroll the provider-applicant until such time as provider-applicant fully documents they meet all qualifications.
+In the event a provider became enrolled and initiated delivery of waiver services prior to approval by the DA, the DA would instruct the fiscal intermediary (FI) to deny any claim relating to waiver service provision, and disenroll the provider-applicant until such time as provider-applicant fully documents they meet all qualifications.
 The DA will initiate an investigation of both internal and FI processes to identify deficiencies or vulnerabilities within the enrollment and approval processes and undertake appropriate improvements.

 C.2 and C.4: To assure existing providers continue to meet provider qualifications, providers undergo a formal service review at least every three (3) years.
-For licensed providers, this review is conducted by the Indiana State Department of Health (ISDH).
-Non-licensed providers are reviewed by the operating agency.
-Both ISDH and the operating agency have formal review and remediation procedures which utilize CAPs submitted by the provider with approval or denial by the reviewing entity.
+For licensed providers, this review is conducted by the Indiana Department of Health (IDOH).
+Non-licensed providers are reviewed by a quality assurance (QA) team contracted through the operating agency.
+Both IDOH and the contracted entity have formal review and remediation procedures which utilize CAPs submitted by the provider with approval or denial by the reviewing entity.
 If denied, the provider is required to re-submit the CAP.
 Once approved, the reviewing entity verifies successful implementation of the CAP.
 Any provider not successfully completing the remediation process to document qualifications is decertified as a provider.